Course Instructor

 Course Description:

 This course is designed to help first-year undergraduate students critically examine the adoption of digital technologies and the ethical and governance challenges they pose to our societies.
-The technologies that will be examined in this course include the Internet, advanced computing, ‘Big Data’ analytics, and artificial intelligence.
-By analyzing the various ways in which these tools have been used in select jurisdictions around the world—from facial recognition technology for security reasons to apps as instruments for disease and population control—students will develop an understanding of the different approaches to the design and implementation of technology, and the associated human rights and civil liberties implications.
-Assignments in the course are designed to help students develop critical thinking, writing, and public speaking skills.
+The technologies examined in this course include the Internet, advanced computing, ‘Big Data’ analytics, and artificial intelligence.
+By analysing how select jurisdictions use these tools, students will understand the different approaches to the design and implementation of technology and the associated impact on human rights and civil liberties.
+Assignments in the course will help students develop critical thinking, writing, and public speaking skills.
 Coursework includes essays, a presentation, and class participation.
-Students are expected to complete the required readings and assignments before the class and to engage with the major themes or topics during class in the form of small-group discussions.
+Students are expected to complete the required readings and assignments before the class and engage with the major themes or topics during class in small-group discussions.

 Asia’s Digital Futures